stijn-dejongh/lovecraft_public_domain/raw_converts/tjr.md

 evidently swallowed up the unfortunate Romero.
 Advancing, I peered over the edge of that chasm which no line could fathom, and which was now a pandemonium of flickering flame and hideous uproar.
-At first I beheld nothing but a seething blur of luminosity; but then shapes, all infinitely distant, began to detach themselves from the confusion, and I saw&mdash;was it Juan Romero?&mdash;  but God!
-I dare not tell you what I saw!  &nbsp;.&nbsp;.&nbsp;.
+At first I beheld nothing but a seething blur of luminosity; but then shapes, all infinitely distant, began to detach themselves from the confusion, and I saw--was it Juan Romero?--  but God!
+I dare not tell you what I saw!   . . .
 Some power from heaven, coming to my aid, obliterated both sights and sounds in such a crash as may be heard when two universes collide in space.
 Chaos supervened, and I knew the peace of oblivion.